Psychtoolbox-3/psychtoolbox-3.github.com/docs/TwoStateQuery.md

 Syntax: [UserResponse](UserResponse) = [TwoStateQuery](TwoStateQuery)[(TheQuestion]((TheQuestion),[[TheChoices](TheChoices)])

 Purpose: Create simple dialog box asking user an either/or question.
-On non-GUI setups or Matlab R2014b or later, it will ask a question
+On non-GUI setups it will ask a question in the command window instead
-in the command window instead of showing a GUI dialog box.
+of showing a GUI dialog box.

 History:  5/5/04   mpr   decided whether or not to celebrate cinco de mayo
           10/13/04 mpr   set Yes Button automatically to be enlarged for large